 How do I get from Munich to Partnach Gorge?

-From Munich city, take the highway A95, direction Garmisch-Partenkirchen.
+From Munich city, take the highway A95 in the direction of Garmisch-Partenkirchen.
 The drive is about 56 miles (ca. 90 km) long.
 You will take 1 hour and 16 minutes to reach the main city, the Partnach Gorge is just outside the city.

 At the Olympia Stadium.
-It’s a pay parking and there is plenty of space.
-It’s not all too expensive.
+It's pay parking, and there is plenty of space.
+It's not all too expensive.
 There is no free parking in the vicinity.

-How long does it take to hike Partnach Gorge?
+How long does it take to hike the Gorge?

-The walk from the parking to the gorge is about 30 minutes long.
-The walk through the gorge is 20 minute long.
-If you walk the gorge back (which isn’t really recommended because it’s a busy road), you can do it all within 2 hours.
-If you make the tour like everyone else, that means hike the round back, then it will take in total about 2 1/2 to 3 hours.
+The walk from the parking lot to the gorge is about 30 minutes long.
+The walk through the gorge is 20 minutes long.
+If you walk the gorge back (which isn't really recommended because it's a busy road), you can do it all within 2 hours.
+If you make the tour like everyone else, that means hiking the round back, then it will take in total about 2 ½ to 3 hours.